jazz-soft/alltag/README.md

 ### Query syntax

-Valid tag must be a combination of alphanumeric characters `/[a-zA-Z0-9_]/` plus some additional characters `/[<>=+-]/`, or be a valid regular expression (in this case, it can contain any characters):
+Valid tag must be a combination of alphanumeric characters `/[a-zA-Z0-9_]/` plus some additional characters `/[<>=+-]/`, or be a valid regular expression (in this case, it may contain any characters):

 `robin` => `[ 'tag', '', 'robin' ]`
 `/\bburt\s+ward\b/i` => `[ 'tag', '', '/\\bburt\\s+ward\\b/i' ]`